- 1 Best Night Vision Rifle Scopes of 2022 Reviewed

 6) ATN X-Sight II HD 5-20 Smart Day/Night Rifle Scope

 The ATN X-Sight II HD 5-20 Smart Day/Night Rifle Scope uses Smart High Definition Optics Technology so you can aim your gun day and night with perfect vision.
-The scope comes with extra features for a full, unique hunting experience, including the Recoil Activated Video (RAV) feature that will record every shot you take so your friends and family can see the exact moment in action.
+The scope comes with all the features for a full, unique night hunting experience, including the Recoil Activated Video (RAV) feature that will record every shot you take so your friends and family can see the exact moment in action.

 The zero range vision gives you day and night clarity in full color up to one hundred yards with the high-range optics so you can adjust your field of view at one thousand yards to at least two hundred forty feet.
 You can calculate each shot using the ballistics calculator so you can quickly determine the range and angle of every shot.